Herman Miller Flo Plus vs Humanscale M2.1 vs Ergotron LX

 Buy: Humanscale M2.1 direct ↗ (affiliate).

 All three are excellent at holding position.
-The M2.1 is essentially indistinguishable from new after 18 months.
-The LX requires a quarter-turn of the tension hex key at 18 months to compensate for slight spring fatigue — a 30-second adjustment.
+According to owner reports, the M2.1 is the most resistant to long-term sag, while the LX may need a quarter-turn of the tension hex key over time to compensate for slight spring fatigue, a 30-second adjustment described in Ergotron’s own setup guidance.

-Subjective rating after final cable run with two monitors connected via USB-C (one cable carrying video + power + USB hub):
+How reviewers rate cable management with two monitors connected via USB-C (one cable carrying video + power + USB hub):

 | Arm | Cable visibility | Cable routing complexity |